 What are the best photo books?

-After testing the most popular services, we found that the best photo book printing service is Mixbook.
-Our favorite photo-printing service for several years running, Mixbook not only produced a gorgeous photo book but also has great software and reasonable prices.
+Still, Mixbook is a close second, and previously was our favorite photo-printing service for several years running, Mixbook not only produced a gorgeous photo book but also has great software.
 Mixbook has a huge library of backgrounds, templates, and clip art that's easy to search.
 Mixbook's templates are fully editable, and there are a lot of tools for editing not just photos, but clip art, too.
 Mixbook also offers a ton of deals, too.

 For those on a budget, we recommend Costco Photo Center.
 While it doesn't offer the same level of flexibility and options as Mixbook and Printique, you still get a decent selection of editing tools.
 Similarly, the quality of the printed book wasn't as good as Mixbook's.
 And, there's no competing with Costco's low prices, even for non-members.
 However, CostCo eliminated one of its best features, its in-store photo centers, so anything you order will have to be delivered to your home.

 Read on to see in greater detail what we liked about the best photo book services.